 The hair dyes that promise you a metallic effect – one that is obtained instantly, usually don’t have the potentially harmful metallic salts.

 So these two are different things, with the dyes that promise a metallic effect (usually silver/grey ones) being the safe ones.
 Definitely, you should still check the list of ingredients, just to make sure they are!

 Professionals do not generally use these products because they do not work with other oxidized solutions that are used in salons.

 I know a lot of people have found out the hard way by giving themselves home perms on top of metallic dyes.
 They do not mix!
 (By the way – read how to get that perm smell out of your hair!)

 If you color your hair at home and decide to go for a professional perm, your stylist should ask you what brand of color you have been using.
 If she doesn’t, then make sure you tell her because there could be a very bad chemical reaction!

-Always read the label and if you do use metallic dyes it is very important to make sure you cleanse your hands thoroughly (if you ingest any orally or contaminate food it can be fatal).
-People using these dyes (copper, lead, silver) have experienced hair loss and breakage, lead poisoning, headaches, and scalp irritations just to name a few.
-There are also some brands other than the progressives that use metallic salts, so be very careful if you are a home colorist.
+Always read the label and if you do use metallic dyes it is very, very important to make sure you cleanse your hands thoroughly (if you ingest any orally or contaminate food it can be extremely dangerous for your life).